MahendraTennakoon/robot-simulator/readme.md

 # robot-simulator

 Simulates a robot moving on a square tabletop.
-Click [here](problem_description.md) for the complete problem description.

 ## Setup